Program Overview

 Non-member rate – $14,777.50

 Early bird rates are only applicable to CFD Members.
-You must be registered as a CFD member prior to submitting your application to receive the member rates.
-CFD General Membership is $90/person for the year.
-Membership is FREE for Unity Health Toronto staff, physicians, learners and patient/family partners and Temerty Faculty of Medicine, University of Toronto staff, faculty (incl. status only) and learners.
-Click here to sign up or for more details.
+CFD Membership is not the same as a CFD Account.
+CFD Membership is an ADD-ON.
+For the discounted member tuition rates above, register for annual General Membership here.
+General membership is $90/year.
+It is free for Unity Health Toronto staff, physicians, learners, and patient/family partners and Temerty Faculty of Medicine, University of Toronto staff, faculty (incl. status only) and learners.

 Underrepresented faculty members from the Temerty Faculty of Medicine who are sponsored by their departments to participate in the 2024-25 NEAL Program, are eligible to have 50% of their tuition funded by the Dean’s Office.
 For more information, Temerty Medicine department chairs and prospective applicants are encouraged to contact the Office of the Dean at medicine.dean@utoronto.ca